Muhammed-Ar90/ai-job-assistant/README.md

 Avoids the need for user authentication while keeping data private per user.
 For a production version, I would add JWT-based authentication with a PostgreSQL database.

 **Prompt Engineering approach:**
 Used explicit JSON format templates, score range anchors, and self-verification instructions to get consistent structured outputs from an open-source LLM.
-Iterated through 5+ prompt versions to fix classification inconsistencies.

----

-## What I Learned

-- End-to-end full-stack development with React and FastAPI
-- Prompt engineering for reliable structured JSON outputs from LLMs
-- File parsing with PyMuPDF and python-docx
 - Handling CORS, environment variables, and deployment across two platforms
 - Iterative debugging of AI outputs — testing, identifying failure patterns, and fixing prompts